cisagov/ScubaGear/baselines/powerbi.md

 - Instead of enabling service principals for the entire agency, implement for a dedicated security group.

-### 2.6.1 Policy
+### Policies
+#### MS.POWERBI.6.1v1

-- Service Principals SHOULD be allowed for Power BI where applicable.
+Service Principals SHOULD be allowed for Power BI where applicable.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.POWERBI.6.2v1
-- Service Principal credentials used for encrypting or accessing Power BI SHALL NOT be stored in scripts or config files and SHALL be stored in a secure vault such as Azure Key Vault.
+Service Principal credentials used for encrypting or accessing Power BI SHALL NOT be stored in scripts or config files and SHALL be stored in a secure vault such as Azure Key Vault.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

 ### 2.6.2 Resources